 The Virtual Device display doesn't show in web browser with Genymotion Device image (PaaS)

-Google Chrome
+Chrome compatibility

 Genymotion v9.0.0 and lower images are no longer compatible with Google Chrome since version 89.

-Make sure your instances use Genymotion version 10.0.0 or higher:
+Make sure your instances use Genymotion version 10.0.0 or higher.

 Add-ons and extensions